 Greenest City Neighbourhood Small Grants

-The Greenest City Neighbourhood Small Grants program offers grants of up to $500 for residents of Vancouver to develop projects that contribute to the City’s Greenest City 2020 Action Plan.What kinds of projects do you support?
+Small grants of up to $500 are available for residents of Vancouver to develop projects that contribute to the City of Vancouver’s Greenest City 2020 Action Plan.What kinds of projects do you support?

 Please review the eligibility criteria below before applying.

 - You must be a resident of Vancouver.
-Please check our communities map to see which area to submit your application under.
+Please check our community map to see which area to submit your application under.

 - Main applicants can apply for one Greenest City Neighbourhood Small Grants project per year, and only within your community.
 Co-applicants can only be used on two applications.